raybai07/ABSORB/README.md

 There are three main functions in this package, which we will demonstrate how to use below:

-ABSORB - This function fits the ABSORB model of Bai et al. (2021+).
-The function accepts the arguments: study sizes, first outcome (y1), standard errors for the first outcome (s1), second outcome (y2), and standard errors for the second outcome (s2).
-Note that either (y1, s1) or (y2, s2) may be missing.
++ `ABSORB` - This function fits the ABSORB model of Bai et al. (2021+).
+The function accepts the arguments: study sizes, first outcome (`y1`), standard errors for the first outcome (`s1`), second outcome (`y2`), and standard errors for the second outcome (`s2`).
+Note that either (`y1`, `s1`) or (`y2`, `s2`) may be missing.
 Missing outcomes should be denoted by NA.

-BayesNonBiasCorrected - This function fits the non-bias corrected model of Bai et al. (2021+).
-This function accepts the arguments: first outcome (y1), standard errors for the first outcome (s1), second outcome (y2), and standard errors for the second outcome (s2).
-Note that either (y1, s1) or (y2, s2) may be missing.
++ `BayesNonBiasCorrected` - This function fits the non-bias corrected model of Bai et al. (2021+).
+This function accepts the arguments: first outcome (`y1`), standard errors for the first outcome (`s1`), second outcome (`y2`), and standard errors for the second outcome (`s2`).
+Note that either (`y1`, `s1`) or (`y2`, `s2`) may be missing.
 Missing outcomes should be denoted by NA.

-D_ORB - This function computes the D measure of Bai et al. (2021+).
++ `D_ORB` - This function computes the D measure of Bai et al. (2021+).
 The function arguments should be the MCMC samples obtained from fitting the ABSORB model and the MCMC samples obtained from fitting the non-bias corrected model.
 Values of D close to 0 indicate more negligible impact from ORB, while values close to 1 indicate more severe impact from ORB.

 To illustrate the use of this package, we use a real data set of 16 studies from the Cochrane Database of Systematic Reviews.
 This meta-analysis concerns the effects of exercise therapy for treatment of lower back pain.
-The outcomes are the mean difference (MD) for function measure (y1) and pain measure (y2) between the intervention and control groups, and we want to estimate the population treatment effect of exercise therapy for function measure (mu1) and pain measure (mu2) respectively.
+The outcomes are the mean difference (MD) for function measure (`y1`) and pain measure (`y2`) between the intervention and control groups, and we want to estimate the population treatment effect of exercise therapy for function measure (`mu1`) and pain measure (`mu2`) respectively.
 This data can be obtained from Cochrane Database ID:CD000335 (DOI: 10.1002/14651858.CD000335.pub2), but we reproduce it below for the sake of illustration.

 ```{r, eval=FALSE}
 # Real data from an MMA on the effects of exercise therapy on lower back pain